Kaleemullah-Younas/Music-Mood-Predictor/README.md

 ## Contribute:

 We welcome contributions from the developer community to enhance and refine the Music mood predictor app.
-Feel free to fork the repository, submit issues, and create pull requests to make this project even more robust and feature-rich.
+Feel free to fork the repository, submit issues, and create pull requests to make this project even more robust and feature-rich.<b>🎬✨</b>

-   <b>Embark on a cinematic journey with our Music mood predictor app and make movie nights unforgettable! 🎬✨</b>

 ## Check this out